Herbez/Hotel-Booking-Solidity-Smart-Contract/README.md

 5. Keep track of the current count of tenants.

 # 3. Functional Requirements
-**A. Tenant Management:** Record tenant information including addresses and occupancy status.</br>
+**Tenant Management:** Record tenant information including addresses and occupancy status.</br>
-**B. Landlord Administration:** Maintain details of the hotel's landlord for ownership clarity.</br>
+**Landlord Administration:** Maintain details of the hotel's landlord for ownership clarity.</br>
-**C. Room Inventory**: Track the total number of rooms available for efficient management.</br>
+**Room Inventory**: Track the total number of rooms available for efficient management.</br>
-**D. Agreement Tracking:** Monitor and record agreements made within the hotel premises.</br>
+**Agreement Tracking:** Monitor and record agreements made within the hotel premises.</br>

 # 4. Non-Functional Requirements
 1. Security:
-•	Ensure all data is securely stored on the blockchain.
+•	Ensure all data is securely stored on the blockchain.</br>
-•	Implement access controls for sensitive operations.
+•	Implement access controls for sensitive operations.</br>
 2. Performance:
 Optimize transaction fees for interacting with the smart contract.
 3. Scalability: